Power-Brands/legal/terms.md

 ## 8. Governing Law

-These Terms are governed by the laws of the State of [STATE], without regard to its conflict of laws provisions.
+These Terms are governed by the laws of the State of California, without regard to its conflict of laws provisions.

 ## 9. Changes to These Terms